 Jesus, did I look that rough?
 I’d only been away a month.
 God knows what I must have looked like before arriving in the Andamans.
 First black marked notched up against this Johnny Come Lately.

 I was distracted by a group of the tallest Indians I had ever seen who were also waiting for bags.
 Loads of them.
 A whole team in fact, of the nation’s ‘most famous’ basketball players.
-A lot of excitement surrounded them and it was hard not to get caught up in the vibe.
+Excitement totally surrounded them and it was hard not to get caught up in the vibe.

 Against what would have been my better judgement (had I been exercising it and not staring at the giant Indians), before I knew it I’d agreed to share a cab with Duncan into the city centre.
 Not that he was in any way offensive, I was just trying to cling on to my personal space for long as possible as it was sure to be enveloped into the swarm of humanity pretty soon.